-We are an institution of learning with a focus on academic rigor.
+We are an institution of learning with a focus on academic rigour.
 We are unable to host or allocate time for individual students' birthdays.

-Unfortunately we cannot allow cakes, cupcakes, sweets or gifts to be brought in to school.
-However, there are occasions when celebrations may take place.
+Description: Unfortunately, we cannot allow cakes, cupcakes, sweets or gifts to However, there are occasions when celebrations may take place, such as National Day.